-- a) A 300 word proposal.
+- a) A 350 word proposal.
 The proposal will identify the primary and secondary sources and present the topic of your essay, the thesis or the essential/central argument in your critique of the primary source, and an overview of how you will arrive at your thesis.
-A bibliography of ten items that among others includes at least two articles as secondary sources from the reading list should be appended to the proposal (due before midnight on Oct 16) (worth 10%) - b) A 15 minute presentation based on a good draft of the essay to the class during the weeks of Nov 3, 10, and 17 (worth 10%) - c) A 3000 word essay based on the proposal (due before midnight on Nov 25) (worth 20%)
+A bibliography of ten items should be appended to the proposal (due before midnight on Oct 16) (worth 10%) - b) A 15 minute presentation based on a draft of the essay to the class during the weeks of Nov 3, 10, and 17 (worth 10%) - c) A 3000 word essay based on the proposal (due before midnight on Nov 25) (worth 20%)

 Students will have the opportunity to accomplish the tasks in teams.
 The presentation should not be a word for word reading of the essay.
 Instead, the presentation can take creative forms and is the opportunity for the presenter to communicate to as well as engage the class.
+Mid-term grades are returned normally within two weeks of the due date.